 Finally, manual transmissions give the driver more control over the torque and gear selection of the car.
 This can benefit a driver that gets stuck in snow, mud, or slippery conditions.
 According to Edmunds if your car gets stuck you can more easily rock it back and forth to get out of the hole if you have a stick shift car.

 Cons: Now that we have talked about the benefits let’s discuss the inconveniences of owning one.
 The very first is that it can be difficult to learn, especially if you have never driven a car before.
 Also, most driving schools only teach how to drive with an automatic vehicle.
 If you want to learn how to use a stick shift car you have to find someone who is willing to teach you.

-The only other time that you might experience difficulty with a manual transmission is when coming to a stop on a hill since your car will want to roll backwards as you change your gears and your car can stall and turn off.
+The only other time that you might experience difficulty with a manual transmission is when coming to a stop on a hill since your car will want to roll back as you change your gears and your car can stall and turn off.
 This is why driving a manual car takes skill and not that many people want to make their ride to work any more difficult.
-In this regard automatic transmissions are more convenient.
+In this regard, automatic transmissions are more convenient.

 If you are an enthusiast and if you seem inclined to buy a vehicle with a manual transmission we recommend it for the easy repairs and low cost of ownership.
-Also older vehicles with a manual transmission tend to sell for more, this is especially true on sports cars, since many of the new models do not include this option.
+Also, older vehicles with a manual transmission tend to sell for more, this is especially true on sports cars since many of the new models do not include this option.

 If you already own a vehicle with a manual transmission, we recommend that you keep it!
-Who knows, in a couple years it might appreciate in value.
+Who knows, in a couple of years it might appreciate in value.
 If you are trying to restore it or simply want to have it shift gears like new but do not have thousands of dollars to spend on a new transmission, we recommend you buy a used transmission from My Auto Store.
-We not only have thousands of used transmissions in stock but also offer free shipping and a 6 month warranty on all transmissions!
+We not only have thousands of used transmissions in stock but also offer free shipping and a 6-month warranty on all used transmissions!